-8.1 Sample preparation of tracheal secretion, sputum or bronchoalveolar lavage
+8.1 DNA isolation of bronchoalveolar lavage

-For DNA isolation of tracheal secretion, sputum or bronchoalveolar lavage, use a commercially available DNA isolation kit (e.g. RIDA[®] Xtract (R-Biopharm)) or DNA extraction system (e.g. Maxwell[®] RSC (Promega)).
+For DNA isolation of bronchoalveolar lavage, use a commercially available DNA isolation kit (e.g. RIDA® Xtract (R-Biopharm)) or DNA extraction system (e.g. Maxwell® RSC (Promega)).
 Extract DNA according to the manufacturer's instructions.

-The RIDA[®]GENE Legionella assay contains an Internal Control DNA that detects PCR inhibition, monitors reagent integrity and confirms that nucleic acid extraction was sufficient.
+The RIDA®GENE Legionella test contains an Internal Control DNA that detects PCR inhibition, monitors reagent integrity and confirms that nucleic acid extraction was sufficient.
 The Internal Control DNA can either be used as PCR inhibition control or as extraction control for the sample preparation procedure and as PCR inhibition control.